vadimgrn/usbip-win2/README.md

 ## Differences with [cezanne/usbip-win](https://github.com/cezanne/usbip-win)
 - Brand new UDE driver was written from scratch
+- libusbip and usbip utility are fully rewritten
+- USBIP SDK for third party developers
 - InnoSetup installer is used for installation of drivers and userspace stuff
 - Windows 10 v.2004 or later is required
 - C++ 20 is used for all projects